Vineeth-Varanasi/DeepLearningBuilds/README.md

 - Hidden Layer: Processes concatenated embeddings with a non-linearity (tanh), enabling richer feature learning.
 - Output Layer: Projects the hidden activations onto the vocabulary space, producing logits for the next character prediction.
 - Used cross-entropy loss for optimization and backpropagation to train all parameters.

+## 4 - Attention in transformer based neural networks - An implementation of the paper https://arxiv.org/pdf/1706.03762, or the core idea of it.
+This file documents my implementation of the heart of modern day LLMs and VLMs.
+By far one of the most influential papers of our time, the "Transformer", dives deep into how we give a deep learning model better "context" to understand text for NLP, which was later extended to vision models.

+### What is the transformer?
+One of the biggest roadblocks to NLP was context.
+How relevant one token is to another and its meaning.
+A vector space did not solve this issue as intended, as a sentence can have any one of its words affecting the whole meaning.
+This context had to be given to a language model in an efficient way.
+Attention, in a way, is the "attention" that a token gives to another token within its context window.

+### My Learning Process
+ - Understanding how context flows:
+The main challenge in understanding a transformer was its mechanism of assigning "attention" to each token with respect to another.
+It was easier to grasp due to my work on classical ML and heatmaps.
+The architecture itself was fairly fascinating, and building it allowed me to make some minor tweaks and understand the overall flow of vectors from input, to "understood output".

+#### Distributed Representations:
+ - Inputs (words, images, sounds) are mapped to dense vectors instead of one-hot IDs.
+ - Each dimension captures part of the meaning — info is spread across many neurons.
+ - Similar items end up close in vector space (Paris ≈ London, king - man + woman ≈ queen).
+ - Embeddings allow models to generalize across concepts they’ve never seen together.
+ - Self-Attention and MHA project these embeddings into multiple subspaces, letting different heads focus on different relationships.